calmery/Pawopy/README.md

 # Pawopy
-A Python wrapper for the Mastodon API
+A Python wrapper for the Mastodon API like tweepy

 ### Installation
 ```